yxuansu/SimCTG/SimCTGEncDec/README.md

-## SimCTG and Contrastive Search for Encoder-Decoder Models
+## Contrastive Search for Encoder-Decoder Models

 In this folder, we illustrate how to apply SimCTG and contrastive search on models (e.g. BART and T5) with encoder-decoder structure.